chippmann/ch.hippmann.godot.utilities/README.md

     // if you plan on using the coroutine helpers; don't forget to add the kotlinx coroutines dependency: implementation("org.jetbrains.kotlinx:kotlinx-coroutines-core:<version>") }

+// this project uses context receivers.
+Until they are readily available in kotlin, you'll need to opt in to be able to use this library! tasks {
+  withType<KotlinCompile> {
+    kotlinOptions {
+      this.freeCompilerArgs += "-Xcontext-receivers"
+    }
+  }
+}
 ```

 ## Utilities and their usage